-First of all, you may have a myriad of ideas, and not know which direction to go in.
-Add that to the fact that your colleagues will likely have a variety of their own ideas, along with reasons why theirs are the best.
+Additionally, your colleagues might have a variety of their own ideas, along with reasons why theirs are the best.

-It’s crucial to consider all implications of any potential name when you’re in the midst of a corporate brand naming process.
-You have to pick one that will truly make your brand shine.
+It’s crucial to consider all implications of a potential name when you’re in the midst of a corporate brand naming process.
+It’s important to pick a name that will truly make your brand shine.

-The right name becomes a powerful and strategic business decision, and is imperative to the success of your business.
+The right name becomes a powerful and strategic business decision and is imperative for the success of your business.

-It will also have long lasting implications such as:
+The right name will have long-lasting implications such as:

-- Being memorable because it connects you to your community in an emotional way.
+- Being memorable because the right name connects you to your community in an emotional way

-The client, Silver Wheaton, a world leader (market cap $8b) in the precious metals streaming business, wasn’t getting recognized for the gold in their portfolio.
+Prior to the rebrand, Silver Wheaton (market cap $8b), a world leader in the precious metals streaming business, wasn’t getting recognition for the gold in their portfolio.

 Everyone thought the company was exclusively a “silver play” as the name suggested.

-50% of their revenue actually comes from gold.
-And we all know that people love gold.
-Gold companies receive a higher multiplier in market capitalization than a pure silver company.
+But 50% of the company’s revenue actually came—and continues to come—from gold assets.
+It’s important to note that gold companies receive a higher multiplier in market capitalization than pure silver companies.

 We’ve noticed that successful businesses are more difficult to rename than new companies or underperforming ones.